 How to increase the number of calories you burn on a treadmill

 Several factors determine how many calories you burn on the treadmill.
 Knowing these factors can help you increase the number of calories you burn and lose weight faster.

-The weight of your muscles determines how much calories you burn.
-When you run, your muscles use calories to help carry your body through the distance.
-So the heavier your muscles, the more calories burnt.
+The mass of your muscles determines how many calories you burn.
+When you run, your muscles use calories to help move your body over the distance.
+So the heavier your muscles, the more calories burnt

 2. Stride length